Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 ## Examples
 The Azure.Security.KeyVault.Certificates package supports synchronous and asynchronous APIs.

-The following section provides several code snippets using the `client`[created above](#create-certificateclient), covering some of the most common Azure Key Vault certificates service related tasks:
+The following section provides several code snippets using the `client`[created above](#create-certificateclient), covering some of the most common Azure Key Vault certificate service related tasks:

 ### Sync examples
 * [Create a certificate](#create-a-certificate)